God is Wonderful in His Saints

 - "For his great spiritual purity, God gave him the gift of wonderworking, and he healed all manner of diseases and pains among the people.
-During the reign of the evil Emperor Julian, who had renounced Christ, holy Timoth was thrown into prison.
+During the reign of the evil Emperor Julian, who had renounced Christ, holy Timothy was thrown into prison.
 The faithful visited him there to listen to the wise teaching of their bishop.
-When this came to his ears, Julian commanded that the executioner behead him in the prison.
+When this came to the Emperor's ears, he commanded that the executioner behead the Saint in the prison.
 This was in 362, and his soul entered into Paradise while his relics remained, full of miraculous power, to help the people and declare the power of the Lord."
-(Prologue)
+(Prologue [adapted])

 - Holy Martyrs Alexander and Antonina (313)

 - In Alexandria, the virgin Antonina was brought before Festus, the Governor, tortured for her faith in Christ, then thrown into prison.
 A Christian soldier named Alexander, who had never before seen or heard of Antonina, was commanded by an angel of God to go to her.
 Finding her, he gave her his military cloak, wrapping it about her head and body; and thus, with her head lowered, she was able to walk out of the prison while Alexander remained in her place.
 Alexander was brought before Festus, where he too confessed his faith in Christ.
 Antonina, learning of this, voluntarily came before the judge, who put both of them to hideous tortures, mutilating them in many ways before having them cast into a fire and burned alive.

 A slightly different account says that Festus placed Antonina under guard in a brothel rather than a prison, so that her virginity might be defiled, and that it was from there that Alexander rescued her.